hassan-sh/mongoose-pagination-helper/README.md

 const query = { }; // Your Mongoose query
 const options = {
-  fields: 'name age', // Fields to include in the result
   limit: 5, // Number of records per page
   page: 1, // Current page
-  showPages: 2 // Number of pages to show before and after the current page };
+  showPages: 2, // Number of pages to show before and after the current page
+  selectFields: 'field1 field2', // Fields to include in the result
+  populateFields: 'field1 field2' // Fields to populate in the result };

 const paginatedData = await paginate(MyModel, query, options);